cdbharath/panda_simulation/README.md

 ```

 ## Note
 There are some common packages between simulator repository and benchmarking repository.
-It is better to have them in separate ROS workspaces
+It is better to have them in separate ROS workspaces.
+If the manipulator is not able to grasp properly, try tuning the grasp plugin parameters (The instructions are in the references).

 ## References:
 1. [Panda Simulator](https://github.com/erdalpekel/panda_simulation "Panda Simulator")